Your career compounds like interest but only if you keep investing in learning

 The day after high school

-Most people take a gap year or ease into university.
+Most people take a gap year or ease into uni.
 I walked into Expense Check and started building software.
-There was no grand strategy.
-I just knew that the fastest way to learn was to be somewhere that expected output from day one.
+No grand strategy.
+The fastest way to learn was to be somewhere that expected output from day one.

-That instinct, choosing learning speed over comfort, turned out to be the single most important decision pattern of my career.
-Not any individual role.
-Not any single product.
-The pattern of always picking the environment where I would learn the most, the fastest.
+That instinct, learning speed over comfort, turned out to be the most important decision pattern of my career.
+Not any role.
+Not any product.
+Always picking the environment where I would learn the most, the fastest.

 Urgency teaches you things comfort never will

-VenueSafe started as an idea and was acquired by me&u in six months.
-Six months from nothing to acquisition.
-That timeline was not the result of some brilliant strategy.
-COVID contact tracing was an urgent problem, and urgency strips away all the nonsense that slows teams down in normal conditions.
+VenueSafe went from idea to acquisition by me&u in six months.
+Not some brilliant strategy.
+COVID contact tracing was an urgent problem, and urgency strips out the nonsense that slows teams down.

-There were no multi-week planning cycles.
+No multi-week planning cycles.
 No alignment meetings.
-No debates about long-term architecture for a product that needed to exist yesterday.
-We built, shipped, watched, and fixed.
+No long-term architecture debates for a product that needed to exist yesterday.
+We built, shipped, watched, fixed.
 Every day.

-What VenueSafe taught me is that speed is a skill, and you can only develop it under genuine pressure.
-Not artificial deadlines set by a project manager.
+VenueSafe taught me that speed is a skill, and you only develop it under real pressure.
+Not deadlines set by a project manager.
 Real pressure, where real people need a real solution and the clock is not negotiable.

 Scale breaks everything you thought you knew

 After me&u acquired VenueSafe, I moved into scaling mobile ordering across their platform.
-This was a different education entirely.
-VenueSafe was about moving fast with a small team. me&u was about making things work for 15 million users across multiple countries, including US expansion from Austin.
+Different education entirely. me&u was making things work for 15 million users across multiple countries, including US expansion from Austin.

-Every assumption I had about how to build product got stress-tested.
+Every assumption got stress-tested.
 Things that work at small scale shatter at large scale.
-Database queries that are fine with a thousand users fall over with a million.
-Design patterns that feel clean in a prototype become maintenance nightmares in a system that has to stay up during a Friday night dinner rush across three time zones.
+Queries fine with a thousand users fall over with a million.
+Patterns that feel clean in a prototype become nightmares in a system that has to stay up during a Friday night dinner rush across three time zones.

-Scale teaches you that elegance is not about clever code.
-It is about boring, reliable systems that do not surprise you at 2am.
+Scale teaches you that elegance is not clever code.
+It is boring, reliable systems that do not surprise you at 2am.

-Co-founding Fingertip with Olly Hoffman, Gabby Leibovich, and Hezi Leibovich was the next step in the compounding chain.
-We were building website creation, bookings, and payments for small businesses across more than 100 countries.
-The problem space was enormous.
+Co-founding Fingertip with Olly Hoffman, Gabby Leibovich, and Hezi Leibovich was the next step.
+Website creation, bookings, and payments for small businesses across more than 100 countries.
+Huge problem space.

-The skills from VenueSafe and me&u were not just useful here.
-They were prerequisites.
-Without the urgency muscle from VenueSafe, we would have over-planned.
-Without the scale instincts from me&u, we would have built something that broke the moment it grew.
-Fingertip required both, plus a new skill: thinking in platforms rather than products.
+The skills from VenueSafe and me&u were prerequisites.
+Without urgency, we would have over-planned.
+Without scale instincts, we would have built something that broke the moment it grew.
+Fingertip needed both, plus thinking in platforms rather than products.

 A product solves one problem well.
 A platform creates the conditions for many problems to get solved.
-That distinction sounds abstract until you are the one making architecture decisions that will either enable or constrain everything you build for the next three years.
+That sounds abstract until you are making architecture decisions that constrain the next three years.

 The acquisition was a byproduct

 When Linktree acquired Fingertip, people treated it as the goal.
-It was not.
-The acquisition was a byproduct of the compounding.
-It happened because the skills, the team, and the product had reached a point where they were genuinely valuable at a larger scale.
+It was a byproduct of the compounding.
+It happened because the skills, team, and product had reached a point where they were valuable at a larger scale.

-Now, as Co-Head of LinkApps at Linktree, I am building for 70 million creators.
-The learning has not stopped.
-It has accelerated.
-Every previous environment deposited skills that are paying dividends in this one.
+Now, as Co-Head of LinkApps at Linktree, I build for 70 million creators.
+The learning has accelerated.
+Every previous environment deposited skills that pay dividends here.

-Urgency from VenueSafe means I do not waste cycles on work that does not matter.
-Scale instincts from me&u mean I build systems that can handle the weight.
-Platform thinking from Fingertip means I see how individual features connect to the larger ecosystem.
+Urgency from VenueSafe means I do not waste cycles.
+Scale instincts from me&u mean I build systems that handle the weight.
+Platform thinking from Fingertip means I see how features connect to the ecosystem.

-None of these skills would exist if I had optimised for comfort at any point along the way.
+None of these skills would exist if I had optimised for comfort.

 The compounding thesis

-I was not trying to be clever.
-I was not running some sophisticated career strategy.
-Each role simply maximised learning velocity over immediate comfort.
+Each role maximised learning velocity over comfort.
 The compounding happened on its own.

-The returns from urgency stack on top of the returns from scale, which stack on top of the returns from platform ambition.
-You cannot buy that compounding.
+Returns from urgency stack on returns from scale, which stack on returns from platform ambition.
+You cannot buy it.
 You cannot shortcut it.
-You can only earn it by showing up to hard environments, consistently, for years.
+You earn it by showing up to hard environments for years.

 Choose the role that scares you slightly more than it excites you.
 That is where the interest rate is highest.